khrystynaO/blueprints/NCD Enterprise IIoT Gateway/README.md

 ## Introduction

-This blueprint will guide you through launching your project with the NCD Enterprise IIoT Gateway.
+This blueprint will guide you through setting up your NCD Enterprise IIoT Gateway to work with Blynk using Wi-Fi, Cellular, or Ethernet connectivity.

 ## How to Use This Guide